-For the 2018 season, that process began in February of 2017, when CFA Institute held a prep provider conference call to discuss planned curriculum changes.
+For each season, that process begins the February of the year before the season, when CFA Institute holds a prep provider conference call to discuss planned curriculum changes.
 This forum allows CFA Institute to walk through initial plans and address our concerns.
-In mid-April, CFA Institute released the more comprehensive June 2018 exam curriculum to prep providers.
-Schweser then kicked off our annual update process with a goal of ensuring key products, including the 2018 SchweserNotes, are ready to ship by July 27, 2017.
+Later in that year, CFA Institute releases the more comprehensive exam curriculum for the next year to prep providers.
+Schweser then kicks off our annual update process with a goal of ensuring key products, including the SchweserNotes, are ready to ship by August.

 Each year, we get questions from candidates regarding how much the exam content changes year over year, and how we reflect those changes in our curriculum.
 We would like to take this opportunity to show candidates the process we go through each year to evaluate and revise specific products.
 This process ensures that we provide a comprehensive study solution completely tailored to the exam you’ll be taking.

 Here’s an overview of some of the specific product updates we make each year to get you ready for the latest CFA exam.

 - Schweser’s team of CFA charterholders analyzes all the new curriculum readings to understand and communicate which skills and knowledge an exam taker is expected to gain from studying the material.

 - Our in-house experts in specific topic areas, such as accounting, tackle the new readings.

 - Our team compares the new curriculum books from CFA Institute word-for-word against the previous year to identify new reading, reading removals, new Learning Outcome Statements (LOS), and changes in LOS wording.

 - We evaluate all changes to existing LOS and update our study materials to ensure that they address any additional skills and knowledge that are required for the current season’s exams.